 Students use computers and technology in the classroom beginning with prekindergarten, where students use a variety of media and technology resources for directed and independent learning activities.
 Prekindergarten students also use technology resources (e.g., puzzles, logical thinking programs, writing tools, digital cameras, drawing tools) for problem-solving, communication, and illustration of thoughts, ideas, and stories.
 As students move through the primary grades, they learn basic computer operations and concepts; they develop proper keyboarding and word processing skills and begin to learn about technology research tools.
 Third- and fourth-graders begin to create multimedia presentations learning presentation skills as well.
 Middle school students study desktop publishing and begin to learn about spreadsheets, databases and operating system functions.
-As students move into junior high they begin to use technology research tools for projects and assignments in other classes.
+As students move into fifth and sixth grade they begin to use technology research tools for projects and assignments in other classes.
 Students learn advanced skills in searching, locating, and evaluating sites and information.
 They begin to recognize strategies for searching use refined search strategies and understand streaming audio/video as well as gathering and comparing the information.

 Students at all grade levels learn about the social, ethical and human issues related to today’s use of and the pervasiveness of technology.